uglyog/clientside-haml-js/README.markdown

 # Client-side HAML API

 The `haml.compileHaml` takes a single parameter.
 As a string value (legacy form), it expects the string to be an ID of a script element in the DOM.
-Otherwise, it accepts the following key/value pairs :
+Otherwise, it accepts the following key/value pairs:

 * _source_       - This contains the template in string form
 * _sourceId_     - This contains the element ID in the dom which contains the haml source
-* _sourceUrl_    - This contains the URL where the template can be fetched from
+* _sourceUrl_    - This contains the URL where the template can be fetched from (requires jQuery)
 * _outputFormat_ - This determines what is returned, and can be one of the following values:
 ** function - A javascript function (default)
 ** string   - The javascript source code
 * _generator_ - Which code generator to use, the following values are accepted:
 ** javascript (default)
 ** coffeescript

+One of either _source_, _sourceId_ or _sourceUrl_ **must** be provided. *Note*, also, that the _sourceUrl_ options requires jQuery 1.5.1+ as a dependency.

 # Client-side HAML Flavour